ahakola/qwsv/README.md

 ## id1/pak0.pak and id1/pak1.pak

-I didn't include those files in this repository because I'm not 100% sure of the legality of it, but you can copy the **id1/** folder of your own Quake install or search the internet for those files.
+I didn't include those files in this repository because I'm not 100% sure of the legality of sharing them, but you can copy the **id1/** folder of your own Quake install or search the internet for those files.

 ## fortress/server.cfg